 Some ZIP Codes are special cases.
 Among them are "military" ZIP Codes, which include everything from military bases (domestic or otherwise) to battleships at sea.
 Then there are "unique" codes.
 Businesses and organizations sometimes get their own ZIP Codes, due to the volume of mail they send and receive.
 These are frequently benefiting from bulk mailing discounts, since the organization usually has a mail department that (1) presorts mail before giving it to the USPS, and (2) distributes mail internally so the USPS doesn't have to.
 Like standard ZIP Codes, "military" and "unique" ZIP Codes circumscribe their own delivery area.

-Using ZIP+4 Codes ensures the fastest, most accurate mailing possible.
+Using a complete 9-digit ZIP code ensures the fastest, most accurate mailing possible.
 They're only provided for an address once it has been validated and proven real.
 These codes indicate a specific delivery route, meaning the actual path the mail truck would travel in a single drop-off.
 Usually this comprises ten to twenty homes or locations.
 ZIP+4 Codes are also assigned to PO Boxes.
 Typically, each PO Box gets its own +4 Code, which often matches the box number.

-Now, an important fact about ZIP+4 codes: Because they are based on delivery routes instead of more permanent boundaries, they can change often.
+Because they are based on delivery routes instead of more permanent boundaries, the last 4 digits of a complete ZIP code can change often.
 Five-digit ZIP Codes also change, but they do so infrequently; it's a lot less likely that you will be living in a ZIP Code when it changes.
 Not so for ZIP+4.
 The +4 on a ZIP Code can be changed as frequently as once a month, based on things like how many postal employees are working, or who is working what route, etc.

 There are a number of reasons that ZIP+4 Codes are good omens for your shipping.
 For one, ZIP+4 Codes require validation; that means you know for sure an address is real if it has a ZIP+4 attached to it.
 For another thing, they can help get you those bulk mailing discounts.